Reispar/Portfolio/README.md

 I used Deep Q Networks model algorithm

+## Convert a Deep Reinforcment Model into JSON
+Code-

 ## Programming & Development of an Autonomous Robotics Vehicle

 I worked on a code for self driving car along side my prject team members using Python programming in 2018.